What's it all about?

-Subscribers receive new chapters emailed to their inboxes monthly, and two other features weekly (see below).
+Subscribers receive new chapters emailed to their inboxes, plus the weekly THIS CRAZY DAY IN 1972 and Mike Royko 50 Years Ago Today.
 Due to email constraints, most chapters will be split into several posts, which means several emails.
 I’ll space them out so you’re not inundated.
-Chapter endings are signified with a small rose, like this one:
+Chapter endings are signified with a small rose like this:

 Steve's story is free.
 Take a peek at Chapter One: A Good Life Ruined and Chapter Two: The Conference Room Windows, to see more of what you’d be getting into.
 Chapter One is a brief overview with some housekeeping details.
 Chapter Two begins Steve’s story.

-Look at the top of the Home Page, here, for the contents page of each section.
+Look at the top of the Home Page for the contents page of each section.
 The most recent chapters/posts are at the top of each contents page.
 To read Steve’s story, click on “The Book.”

 Now, what about those other sections